denten-courses/con-civ/2025-spring/README.md

 - Jean-Jacques Rousseau, *Of the Social Contract, Or Principles of Political Right*, 1762:
   Books I and II.
 - *Discourse on the Origin and Basis of Inequality Among Men* (1754), pages 45-92.
-- Kant, Groundwork of the Metaphysics of Morals

 ### Week 5